Thomvis/thomvis.github.io/_drafts/async-swift.md

 To check if an asynchronous value has already been resolved, optional*esque* syntax could be used: `if let image = asyncImage { ... }`, `asyncImage?.size` as well as force unwrapping an asynchronous value using an exclamation mark, risking a runtime exception if the value is not yet there.

 The prospect of an open(er) Swift with the (faint) possibility of being able to file a pull request for this really excites me.
 Of course, there's a long way to go from a blog post to an actual working language feature.
-It will be so much harder and so much more more nuanced than what I've described so far.
-It's been an amusing thought experiment and I'd love to learn how far fetched it is.
+It will be so much harder and so much more nuanced than what I've described so far.
+It's been an amusing thought experiment though and I'd love to learn how far fetched it is.

 *Thanks to [@nielsify](https://twitter.com/nielsify) and [@larslockefeer](https://twitter.com/larslockefeer) for providing feedback on a draft of this post.*